postmanlabs/labs-docs/src/pages/docs/collaborating-in-postman/using-version-control/forking-entities.md

 If you have Editor access on the element, you can merge a fork into the parent element without going through the [pull request process](/docs/collaborating-in-postman/using-version-control/creating-pull-requests/).
 For example, if you’re using forks in a personal workspace to organize your work, you can merge changes in a fork directly back into the parent element.
 If you're collaborating with others, though, merging directly lacks the safeguards built into the pull request process.
 Many teams require pull requests as part of their version control workflow.
 To merge changes during the pull request process, see [Merging changes from a pull request](/docs/collaborating-in-postman/using-version-control/reviewing-pull-requests/#merging-changes-from-a-pull-request).

-To merge changes from a fork without opening a pull request:
+To merge changes from a fork without opening a pull request, do the following:

 1. Hover over the fork in the sidebar.
 1. Select the more actions icon <img alt="More actions icon" src="https://assets.postman.com/postman-docs/icon-more-actions-v9.jpg#icon" width="16px"> next to its name.